 Santorini’s celebrations are a quieter affair, with a huge focus on traditional food.
 The traditional dip of fava takes a leading role.
 The broad beans are grown and used locally.
 Traditional Santorini tomato meatballs (no actual meat involved) are served with the island’s famous, delicious wine Vinsanto.

-Plans to visit Santorini for Christmas holidays?
+Plans to visit Santorini for the Christmas holidays?

-If you plan to visit Santorini for Christmas holidays, here are some tips to consider when planning your winter trip:
+If you plan to visit Santorini for the Christmas holidays, here are some tips to consider when planning your winter trip:

 - The average temperature for Santorini in December is 13C, 56F.

 - Ferry schedules often depend on the weather.

 - On Christmas day many bars and restaurants will have some celebration with food and drinks.